App Store 2.0: New face (WWDC 2017)

 — Thomasbcn (@Thomasbcn) June 6, 2017

 What do you think about the news of the new App Store 2.0?
-What implications do you think they will have towards the ASO of iOS apps in the Apple App Store?
+What implications do you think they will have towards the ASO of iOS apps?
 I am waiting for you in the comments!

 - App Store 2.0 WWDC 2017 Changes in App Store Optimization: More Featuring, App Subtitles Promo Text and More (Incipia)